-Originating from Africa, primary growing regions expanded along the equator or "Bean Belt".
-These regions offer moderate sunshine and rain with steady sub-tropical temperatures and rich, porous soil.
-Primary coffee regions include Brazil, Vietnam, Indonesia, Columbia, and Mexico.
+Originating from Africa, primary coffee growing regions expanded along the equator or "Bean Belt".
+These coffee regions offer moderate sunshine and rain with steady subtropical temperatures and rich, porous soil.
+Primary coffee regions include Africa, Brazil, Vietnam, Indonesia, Columbia, Guatemala, and Mexico.

-We start with only pure, 100% Arabica green beans, selected from the finest growing regions around the world - many of which span the equator.
+We start with only pure, 100% Arabica green coffee beans, selected from the finest coffee growing regions around the world - many of which span the equator.
 The vast majority of our coffees are grown above an altitude of three thousand feet where the rich, volcanic soil found at these altitudes produce a hearty and deep taste profile.
-Weaver's Artisan Roast yields a heavy-bodied, bold cup which highlights the inherent characteristics of each origin.
+Weaver's Coffee and its Artisan Hand Roasting technique yields a heavy-bodied, bold cup which highlights the inherent characteristics of each origin.

-Through the careful manipulation of time, temperature, and airflow, we roast each batch to unlock the full, inherent potential unique to each lot of coffee.
-Knowledge of bean density is vital when roasting - the softer the bean, the gentler the roasting process as opposed to beans which can be aggressively "pushed" in the roasting process.
-This is the key difference between a Master Roaster hand-crafting your coffee and the roasting machinery used by large companies repeating the same process every roast.
+Through the careful manipulation of load size, time, temperature, and airflow, we hand roast each batch of coffee beans to unlock the full, inherent potential that is unique to each coffee.
+Knowledge of coffee bean density is vital when roasting coffee - the softer the coffee bean, the gentler the coffee roasting process as opposed to a harder coffee bean which can be aggressively pushed in the roasting process.
+Understanding the difference, and manipulating the coffee roast by hand, is what we do, and it is the key difference between a Master Coffee Roaster handcrafting your coffee and the enormous roasting machinery used by large coffee companies.

-Blending is an art in itself.
-Bean composition of each blend is decided by first roasting to a specific origin, which is then mixed with varied amounts of other lots and roasts.
+Blending coffee is an art in itself.
+The exact Coffee Bean combination of each blend is decided by first roasting the coffee to a specific origin, which we then mix with varied amounts of other roasted coffee.
 Methodically, we narrow it down to the perfect cup of coffee.
 We do this through "cupping" - a skill mastered through time and experience.
-Having cupped roughly two hundred coffees a day, John has the ability to commit these tastes and experiences to memory providing continuity regardless of how each crop may have turned out this season.
+Having cupped roughly two hundred coffees a day, John Weaver and his team of apprentice roasters, have the ability to commit these tastes and flavor profiles to memory.

 Cup Perfection™ begins with us but ultimately, it finishes with you.
 How you care for and prepare your coffee and tea once you get it home can dramatically affect its flavor.
-Here are some proven techniques we've learned and refined through experience that we'd like to share.
+Here are some proven techniques we have learned and refined through experience.

-We begin with premium green selected from the finest growing regions spanning the equator.
-Our Artisan Roast produces a heavy-bodied, bold coffee while enhancing its inherent flavor.
-We then take every step necessary, including strict handling practices, to ensure that our coffees are provided to you fresh.
+We begin with premium green coffee beans selected from the finest coffee growing regions spanning the equator.
+Our Artisan Coffee Roast produces medium-bodied and heavy-bodied, bold coffees while enhancing inherent flavor.
+We then take every step necessary, including strict handling practices, to ensure that our fresh, hand roasted coffees are provided to you fresh off the coffee roaster.

 Freshness is our commitment.
-Coffee is a highly-perishable item; one that loses both its flavor and freshness over a very short period of time if not handled properly from the second the beans pour from the roaster.
-Our coffee is hand-packaged in a custom, one-way valve bag and sealed within minutes.
-Fresh-roasted coffee out-gases CO2 for hours after leaving the roaster.
+Coffee is a highly perishable item; one that loses both its flavor and freshness over a very short period of time if not handled properly from the second the beans pour from the roaster.
+Our coffee is hand packaged in a custom, one way valve bag and sealed within minutes.
+Fresh roasted coffee out gases CO2 for hours after leaving the roaster.
 This process forces most of, if not all, the residual oxygen (the primary enemy of roasted coffee) out of the bag.
 Speed is important because the coffee began oxidizing the moment it left the roaster and has already begun its attack on the fragile flavors.
-Click here to learn more about our coffee.

 Start with fresh, filtered or bottled water.